nearform/udaru/docs/overview.md

 ## Management API

-The Management API is used to build sophisticated Administrator Tools and Applications.
+The Management API is used to build sophisticated Administration Tools and Applications.
 It's used to manage Organization, Teams, Users and their associated Policies in a Platform.
 Its designed in such a way that the calls in the Management API can be easily proxied directly from the public API gateway straight through to Udaru:

 ![Udaru Management API](./udaru/Management.png)

 In the example above:
 *   An administration tool (or tools) are built to mange aspects of the platform.
 These can be user facing or internal platform configuration, and they are always solution specific.
 *   These admin tools typically manage Users; their account details, and optionally which Teams and Organizations they belong to - again this is always solution specific
 *   These admin tools also typically manage a Users access rights and permissions, although typically not directly via policies, i.e. there might be an option to allow a user access to a specific part of the solution, this would be encapsulated in a high level api call (e.g. `allowFooAccessToBar`) which in its implementation attaches platform specific policies to the user under the hood.

 A brief overview of the Management API calls are as follows, see the live [Swagger](../README.md) documentation for full details: